 Large cat breeds can weigh anywhere from 10 to 25 pounds.
 Although some can weigh as much as 30 pounds!
 Big cat breeds don’t all look identical.
-So, you might easily be able to answer “what is my cat’s breed?”
 Some of the biggest domestic cat breeds are:

 Small Cat Breeds

 The color and pattern on your cat’s coat is another great feature to answer “what breed is my cat”.
+And cat markings can be very distinctive.
 Let’s take a look at some of the most distinguished patterns and colors you can look out for:

-Tabby cats are hugely popular!
+Tabby cats are hugely popular and this pattern comes in a lot of different rare and common breeds!
 This coat pattern can come in a large range of colours, with long or short fur.
 Tabby coats come in one of four patterns: